danludwig/aws-sam-cli-bug-reports/v0.21.0/two-dynamos-with-intrinsic-tags/README.md

 The bug does not seem to surface when the stack template only contains a single DynamoDB resource.
 For example, commenting out either table from the template will result in a successful build.

 Furthermore, commenting out the sections which use the `!If` / `!Ref AWS::NoValue` blocks results in a successful build with both DynamoDB resources.
-For example, the following will result in a successul build:
+For example, the following will result in a successful build:

 ```